-Assessment of impairment of royalty contracts at the end of each reporting period requires the use of judgments, assumptions and estimates when assessing whether there are any indicators that give rise to the requirement to conduct a formal impairment test on the Company's royalty contracts.
+Assessment of the royalty contracts for indicators of impairment at the end of each reporting period requires the use of judgments, assumptions and estimates when assessing whether there are any indicators that give rise to the requirement to conduct a formal impairment test on the Company's royalty contracts.
 Indicators which could trigger an impairment test include, but are not limited to, a significant change in operator reserve and resource estimates, industry or economic trends, current or forecast commodity prices, and other relevant operator information with respect to the underlying mineral resource properties.

-Notes to the Consolidated Financial Statements For the Period June 25, 2019 to December 31, 2019 (Expressed in United States Dollars, unless otherwise indicated)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2020 (Expressed in United States Dollars, unless otherwise indicated)